 Keeping your information secure

 We use a specialist external agency, Adestra, to manage our email communications.
 They normally only store data within the European Economic Area (EEA).
 If they need to transfer it outside of the EEA then they will take steps to make sure adequate levels of privacy protection, in line with UK legislation, are in place.
-These safeguards will usually be contractual and/or the result of a European Union decision which allows the transfer (such as a US organisation that is certified under the EU-US Privacy Shield Framework).

 In addition, we will take all steps reasonably necessary to ensure that your data is treated securely, including taking the following safeguards: